 The Zephyr Project is governed by its member organizations as a Collaborative Project underneath the Linux Foundation, a 501(c)6 non-profit organization which provides a legal and administrative framework for the project as well as many services.
 Members pay annual dues that are used for the administration of the project, and also contribute personnel, time, and equipment to help satisfy the project's needs, including those for infrastructure management, community management, public relations, and project advocacy.
 Specific roles and responsibilities are outlined below.

 The project is composed of two governing groups: administrative, and technical.
 The administrative leaders meet in a Governing Board to discuss and choose policies, articulate strategy, and provide guidance to the technical leaders.
 The technical leadership includes a hierarchy of subsystem Maintainers.
 The Technical Steering Committee (TSC) functions as a bridge between these groups.
 The TSC appoints a chair who sits on the Governing Board and represents interests of the TSC, and also works with the TSC to find solutions per the direction of Governing Board.

-All project leaders and maintainers currently must be employed by a member organization.
 Each member organization provides an administrative representative to the project's Governing Board, and a technical representative to the Technical Steering Committee.
 In choosing Maintainers from the community of project developers, the TSC evaluates the needs of the project as a whole and the subsystem or component, taking into account the active participation of the individual.
 This results in a system of governance that relies on merit and trust as well as participation and transparency.